0x24D/xml-log-parser/README.md

 ## Purpose
 * Translate the XML file to a corresponding JSON formatted file.
 This should have the '.json' file extension. (implemented - single threaded)
 * Generate a second JSON formatted file that contains statistics for the usage of the website:
-  * The time duration for each session (i.e. the time duration for each session, from the first page access to the last). (implemented, no file output - single threaded)
+  * The time duration for each session (i.e. the time duration for each session, from the first page access to the last). (implemented - single threaded)
-  * The average time users spend on the site. (implemented, no file output - single threaded)
+  * The average time users spend on the site. (implemented - single threaded)
   * The number of times users with the same IP address visit the site.

 ```